oDinZu/SharpeTronics.com/collections/_posts/2021-06-29-big-startups-without-big-tech.md

 ---
+updatedAt: 2022-10-11T22:12:00.118Z
 layout: post
+title: Big Startups Without Big Tech
+subheading: Liquid Democracy Empowering Network Users
+slug: big-startups-without-big-tech
 date: 2021-06-29
 author: Charles
 banner_image: /uploads/decentralized_385bd5a376.webp
-banner_image_alt: An image of interconnecting objects
-title: Big Startups Without Big Tech
-sub_heading: Liquid Democracy Empowering Network Users
-tags: Blockchain, Linux,
+banner_image_description: Transparent cubes and a high tech lighting backdrop
 category: How-to
+tags: Blockchain,
 ---
 Welcome to the Blockchain Internet called DFINITY.
 In my spare time, I have been tinkering and learning **Motoko**.
 It is a language built for the Internet Computer (IC) that can be used to interface applications, websites and other various software.